Environment Variables

 - echo $CUSTOM_ENV_FOR_DELETE

-- echo $CUSTOM_ENV_GIT_TAG
+- echo $CUSTOM_ENV_GIT_TAGUsing Environment Variables

 In Script Tasks

-When executing script tasks, pipeline environment variables are available as task execution environment variables
+When executing script tasks, pipeline environment variables are available as task execution environment variables.

 main: